tag/IuCasAuthentication/README.md

 The two callbacks are:

 1. On Failure: Defaults to setting a `"401 Unauthorized"` header and `exit;`.
-2. On Success: Defaults to setting the user name returned from CAS in session and returning.
+2. On Success: Defaults to putting the user name returned from CAS in `$_SESSION` and returning.

 ```php
 $casHelper = new \IuCas\IuCasAuthentication();